MuhUmarAleem/Nexium_Umar_Assign1/README.md

 - Configured ShadCN using its CLI and added the `input` component.
 - Built and styled a working input form with validation using ShadCN UI components.

+## ✅ Day 3 – Routing In Next.js
+- Added Api Route.
+- NOTE: Application Is Not functional, few issues are still to be resloved.